 Relating, but not restricted to, a more nuanced orientation toward temporality, history, agency and structure, the organizers welcome conceptual, empirical and methodological:

 Full papers, not exceeding 8.000 words, excluding references.
 It is important that the paper is set in the context of current research and shows that the work is original.
 Therefore a significant proportion of the citations (typically at least a third) should be refereed papers published in the last five years.
 However, do also include citations of seminal papers from the past, which form the foundations of the subject.
-Tables and figures should appear in the text and should be.
-Numbered consecutively with their appearance.
-Style for references: APA 5th.
+Tables and figures should appear in the text and should be numbered consecutively with their appearance.

 Should you wish to present your research in the form of a poster you should submit a short abstract of maximum 200 words, excluding references where you summarize the research problem, method and key findings.
 During the conference these ideas will be presented in the format of a poster.